Heywood M Petry, PhD

 - PSYC 642 "Behavioral Neuroscience"

 My recent research before retirement examined 1) the role of the pulvinar nucleus (the largest subdivision of the thalamus) in neural coding of visual movement and attention, and 2) the impact of a restricted spectral environment during early development on the visual system and adult visual function.
 Collaborations have extended to the neural mechanisms of taste in the tree shrew.
-More information is available on my laboratory website.
-The selected publications listed below were chosen to highlight recent projects, as well as to provide a sampling of the breadth of research problems addressed and methodologies used throughout my career to date.
+The selected publications listed below were chosen to highlight recent projects, as well as to provide a sampling of the breadth of research problems addressed and methodologies used throughout my career.